BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 !enc(181, nil, ["Old", "Good"], "Tyluric Temple (Upper Levels)")

 Once you emerge on the Upper Level for the second time, start using the itemfinder.
-You'll find hidden *Berry Juice*, *Sitrus Berry*, and past some cyclones, a *Funnel Cake*.
+You'll find hidden *Berry Juice*, *Sitrus Berry*, and you can catch **Toedscool**!
+Past some cyclones, you'll find a hidden *Funnel Cake* and the *Grassy Terrain Field Readout*!
 Wild **Slakoth** hang out here, too.

 Surf down from the door to continue.
 Grab the hidden *Sitrus Berry*, *Mago Berry*, and *Liechi Berry*.
 Continue on.